 All students are required to report all resources known or expected to be available to them during the period for which they seek financial assistance.
 These resources include, but are not limited to scholarships, fellowships, stipends, and company tuition reimbursement.
 Failure to report these resources can result in delays in receiving aid funds for which the student may be eligible, cancellation of the award, or even the return of funds already received.

 Should any new resources become available, the student is required to report this information to the Office of Student Financial Services.
 Withholding or concealing information about these resources may constitute fraud, as the student may be receiving financial aid to which he or she is not entitled.
 Please submit the Outside Aid Form.

 Disbursements and Refund Checks

 Once the student is admitted into an eligible program and the financial aid file is complete, all financial aid usually disburses into the student’s student account between Week 4 and Week 8 of the session or later, depending upon when all documentation is received.
-If the disbursement creates a credit balance, a refund check will automatically be processed.
-The refund check should arrive to the address the student has on file within 7 to 10 days after the disbursement is made.
+If the disbursement creates a credit balance, a refund will automatically be processed.
+The refund should arrive to the address the student has on file or, if the student has signed up for ACH, the refund should arrive to the student's bank account within 7 to 14 days after the disbursement is made.